Considering Best Practices for Chaos Engineering in Google Cloud - Practical Application of Fault Injection

 • chaostoolkit-google-cloud-platform

-ChaosToolkit - Hands-on
+ChaosToolkit - Practical Application

-Experiment definitions are managed in JSON.
+Experiment definitions are managed in JSON format.

-There are three (four) important components.
+There are three (or four) important components.

 • configuration

-• Define the setting value as a variable
+• Define the setting value as a variable.

 • method